 Another plausible ‘cause’ of depression, are ungrieved losses.
 The more they mount, the more depressed we feel.

-Mindfulness and meditation slices through all that confused noise, entirely.
+Mindfulness and meditation for depression slice through all that confused noise, entirely.
 And what you are potentially left with, is sparkling lucidity.
 Through meditation, you might discover the link between “depressed,” and “deep rest.”

 By increasing nonjudgmental awareness of your inner world, you can notice your thoughts and feelings, without being immediately influenced by them.
 The American Psychological Association calls meditation a “benevolent therapy.”